crowdin/flutter-sdk/README.md

 ## Features

 - Load remote strings from Crowdin Over-The-Air Content Delivery Network
   - Built-in translations caching mechanism (enabled by default, can be disabled)
   - Network usage configuration (All, only Wi-Fi or Cellular)
   - Load static strings from the bundled ARB files (usable as a fallback for the CDN strings)
+- Real-Time Preview – all the translations that are done in the Editor can be shown in your version of the application in real-time.
+View the translations already made and the ones you're currently typing in.

 ## Requirements